fmfpereira/dlamp/README.md

     - Apache process user will be created and assigned at build time.
 Each time you change any DOCKER_APACHE_RUN_* variable you must re-build the image.

 - Windows
-    - If you use this project on other path rather than C:\Users (Eg. E:\\) the containers may not start.
+    - If you use this project on other path rather than C:\Users (Ex.
+E:\\) the containers may not start.
         - You should add the path to Shared Folders on Docker options, if available.
         - If you are still struggling to run the project, try to run it on any C:\Users sub-folder.